-The Australian Catholic Youth Festival took place last week, with thousands of young people traveling to Perth in celebration of their faith.
+The Australian Catholic Youth Festival took place in late 2019, with thousands of young people traveling to Perth in celebration of their faith.

 Across three busy days, the pilgrims came together to share in song and prayer.
-Among the group were over 1000 young Melburnians representing the Archdiocese – the largest traveling pilgrim group at the event.
+Among the group were over 1000 young Melburnians representing the Archdiocese – the largest traveling pilgrim group at the event (pictured).

 Student Madeline Lew-Kee was part of the Melbourne pilgrimage.
 For Madeline, the opportunity to meet and talk with Archbishop Peter A Comensoli and Archbishop Timothy Costelloe was a real highlight, as was the opening plenary with Fr Rob Galea – “he writes some pretty awesome worship songs!”
 Madeline explained.